siemens/drace/standalone/README.md

 ### Binary Decoder

 Decodes a binary trace file which was created with the [TraceBinary](../drace-client/detectors/traceBinary/TraceBinary.cpp) detector of DRace and feeds the commands to a detector.

+### Python Bindings

+This component contains Python bindings of the detector interface.
+Using these, all detectors can be used from a Python program and can be explored interactively.

+An example how to use the bindings is provided in `dracepy/example.py`.

 ## Supported Environments